Once the Capital of the Inca Empire

 Travle to Cusco

 Getting to Cusco from Arequipa was simple and less than $50 USD through Peru Air.
-Our morning flight was delayed about an hour but worth the wait.
+Our morning flight was delayed an hour but worth the wait.

 After takeoff the view was incredible.
 Right outside my window you could see ash and smoke rising from Volcano Misti, an active volcano last erupting in 1985.
 Note, many flights within Peru do not run on schedule so itโ€™s best to be flexible.